 As a player, Conte started off by playing for his local club Leece and later joined Juventus.
 Playing in the midfield position, he became one of the most decorated players for the Italian club.
 He captained the team and led it to glory, winning several titles like the UEFA Champions League and the Serie A.

-As a member of the Italian national team, he was a part of the squad that finished as the runners-up in the 1994 FIFA World Cup and UEFA Euro 2000.
+As a member of the Italian national team he was a part of the squad that finished as the runners-up in the 1994 FIFA World Cup and UEFA Euro 2000.

 Conte started off his journey as a coach for the Tuscan side Arezzo which was having a disappointing season, he led the team to several wins, bringing a turnaround in form.
 As 2007 ended he took over Bari - the Serie B side.
 He continued his magic, brought a turnaround in the bad form saving them from relegation and placing them at the mid of the table.

-His first major honor as a manager came in the following season where Bari was crowned the Serie B champions and promoted to the A league.
+His first major honor as a manager came in the following season where Bari were crowned the Serie B champions and promoted to the A league.
 In June 2009 the contract was mutually rescinded.

 On 21 September 2009, he took over Atalanta.
 This time, Conte was struggling by November, despite having a good start.
 He was corned by the fans and several protests took place.
 After a loss to Napoli, things became very serious with respect to fans and Conte handed in his resignation.
 He then briefly managed Siena and led them to promotion to the Serie A.